Customers & Automation

 Tip

-Adding a team member to your plan automatically increases both SMS and email allocations.
+Adding a billable bookable team member to your plan automatically increases both SMS and email allocations for the venue they are allocated to.
+Non-bookable access users do not increase allocations, and shared bookable team members are allocated once across a multi-venue account.
 Check Settings → SMS & Messaging to see your current limits.

 Shared pools